Team-BANERUS/poketwo-Autocatcher/README.md

 ---

 **Premium Version**: `v1.7.0` (21th December 2020) (Autocatcher uses Artificial Intelligence now!)
-  > **The `autocatcher` is now officially fixed and is a Premium Version only feature.**
+  > **The `autocatcher` is a Premium Version only feature.**
-  This bot is premium catcher but it was necessary.
-You guys can continue usingImg and hashes will definitely FAIL!
+  This bot is premium catcher.
+You guys can continue some free features In the Server.
 PROUD TO INTRODUCE AI POWERED DISCORD Autocatcher BOT!
 Thank you all for being patient and sticking around until now.

 ## Features